Jemima Osunde: Early life

 Jemima Osunde is an Edo State native.
-She grew up with her mother, father, and older brothers.
+She grew up with her mother, father, and elder brothers.
 She is the last child and only daughter of her parents.

 She studied physiotherapy at the University of Lagos.
 Osunde appeared in the film Jungle Jewel after being encouraged by her uncle to pursue acting in 2014.

 Career

 Osunde's first big break was her role as Laila in MTV Shuga, appearing in the fourth series.
 When the show moved to South Africa for its fifth series, Osunde was written out for a year.
 She returned for the sixth series when it return to Nigeria.
 In 2018, she starred alongside Linda Ejiofor in the second series of NdaniTV's Rumour Has It.

 Osunde was back for the seventh series of MTV Shuga's Alone Together which went out nightly featuring "lockdown" conversations between the main characters during lockdown from coronavirus.
 All of the filmings were done by the actors who include Lerato Walaza, Sthandiwe Kgoroge, Uzoamaka Aniunoh, Mamarumo Marokane, and Mohau Cele.

 In 2020, she was cast in Quam's Money, a sequel to the 2018 film New Money.
 The follow-up story follows what happens when a security guard (Quam) suddenly becomes a multi-millionaire.

+In October 2023, she co-launched her beauty brand "Sanaa Beauty" which was founded with Adesua Etomi.